George is an independent small business consultant and business owner with a mission to help entrepreneurs improve their management skills.

 - Reflected Guilt: There may be a feeling of guilt about disciplining someone else if the supervisor behaved in the same manner in the past.
-There has to be a recognition that their role changes when they are given responsibilities for others.
+There has to be a recognition that their role changes when they are given responsibilities to others.

-- Impact On Friendship: Disciplinary action may cause loss of friendship and alienation from members of the workgroup.
+- Impact on Friendship: Disciplinary action may cause loss of friendship and alienation from members of the workgroup.
 Supervisors should look for respect, not friendship, by being consistent in the application of discipline.

 - Fear of Conflict: Some people will avoid confronting a difficult situation, especially if it involves interpersonal conflict.
 Some people confuse being liked with being respected.

-Causes and Effects of Counter-productive Behavior
+Causes and Effects of Counterproductive Behavior

-There are a number of negative behavior patterns, which are seriously disruptive and destructive.
+There are a number of negative behavior patterns that are seriously disruptive and destructive.
 Examples include insubordination, falsification of work records, fighting, theft, drinking, use of drugs, and sexual harassment.
 These require immediate attention by management and a strong response, which may include suspension or even termination after the completion of due process.
 There are other behaviors that are less prolific but nevertheless significant barriers to efficient performance: